 By now, we all recognise the need to practice social (spatial) distancing and, where possible, self-isolation to stop the COVID-19 spread.
 What if you have no choice but to drive somewhere and get out of the car.
 It raises the question – how to avoid COVID-19 when on the road?

-And how do you help protect others that also need to take trips outside their home?
-People you come into contact with as you race around to do what you need to do quickly?
+And how do you help protect others who also need to take trips outside their home?
+People you come into contact with as you race around to do what you need to do?

-We’re all in this together and the more pre-emptive measures we take now will make a big difference to the spread of the disease.
+We’re all in this together and the more pre-emptive measures we take now will make a big difference in continuing to flatten the curve.
 Let’s take the time now to go through some simple strategies.

 How to Manage COVID-19 Exposure When Away from Home

-It goes without saying that taking a road trip is on very few people’s agenda right now.
+It goes without saying that taking a lengthy road trip is on few people’s agenda right now.
 Ideally, we’d all stay at home until the crisis is over.
 But that’s not always possible and as restrictions ease we’re slowly venturing out into the new normal.

 Only make essential trips

-None of us are sure how long Australia will be in near-lockdown, or when we will all be sent into full lockdown.
+None of us are sure how long Australia will experience restricted travel to some extent.
 Planning ahead while keeping a calm head is essential.
-Think about what household items, medicines and contact with other people are absolutely necessary for you.
+Think about what shopping, appointments and contact with other people are absolutely necessary for you.

 Make an effort to not duck out every few days to top up your home store… if you are doing so regularly then you’ve had significant exposure to unsanitised surfaces and people.